Write data to and read data from an SPI device

 Slave select (SS) pin— Slave select pin to which SPI slave device is connected

 Enter the pin number on the Arduino board to which the SPI slave device is connected.
 The SPI master pulls the SS pin of the selected slave to a low (0) value to start the communication.
-See Pin Mapping on Arduino Blocks to know the SS pin restriction with different Arduino boards.
+See Pin Mapping for Arduino Timer Independent Blocks to know the SS pin restriction with different Arduino boards.